 The list of countries is constantly changing.
 The most current list of countries can be found on the Centers for Disease Control and Prevention Zika Travel Site.
-In general the virus is currently in the Caribbean, Central America, Mexico, Oceania/Pacific Islands, South America, Singapore, and certain countries in Africa though accurate information is not available.
-Local mosquito-borne Zika virus transmission has been reported in the continental United States and also in some US territories.
+In general, the virus is currently in the Caribbean, Central America, Mexico, Oceania/Pacific Islands, South America, Singapore, and certain countries in Africa though accurate information is not available.
+Local mosquito borne Zika virus transmission has been reported in the continental United States and also in some US territories.
 The CDC continues to provide up to date Zika travelers’ Information.
 For Zika risk-based preparedness for the United States, visit the up to date bulletins from the CDC.

 Who is at risk of being infected?

 Anyone traveling to one of these countries where this virus has been identified can become infected.
 Pregnant women are at greater risk as this virus can be transmitted to their unborn child.
 There is current evidence linking Zika infection during pregnancy to congenital syndromes including microcephaly.
-Individuals having unprotected sex (vaginal, oral, anal) within 6 months of return from a high risk area may experience the Zika disease, as well as may pass it on to their sexual partners.
+Individuals having unprotected sex (vaginal, oral, anal) within 6 months of return from a high-risk area may experience the Zika disease, as well as may pass it on to their sexual partners.

 What are the symptoms of Zika?

-Zika disease is a mild illness and symptoms may include: fever, rash, joint pain and red eyes, which can last several days to a week.
+Zika disease is a mild illness and symptoms may include fever, rash, joint pain and red eyes, which can last several days to a week.
 These symptoms can mirror other mosquito borne illness such as dengue, chikungunya.
 These symptoms begin 2-7 days after being bitten by an infected mosquito.
 Only 1 in 5 people infected with Zika are symptomatic.
 There is a rare complication called Guillain Barre Syndrome (GBS) which is a neurological condition that causes temporary paralysis or weakness.
 Anyone traveling to one of these countries where this virus has been identified can become infected.
 Pregnant women are at greater risk as this virus can be transmitted to their unborn child.
 There is current evidence linking Zika infection during pregnancy to congenital syndromes including microcephaly.
-Individuals having unprotected sex (vaginal, oral, anal) within 6 months of return from a high risk area may experience the Zika disease, as well as may pass it on to their sexual partners.
+Individuals having unprotected sex (vaginal, oral, anal) within 6 months of return from a high-risk area may experience the Zika disease, as well as passing it on to their sexual partners.